a2stuff/a2d/res/notes/testplan.md

     * Launch DeskTop.
 Open two windows for different volumes.
 Drag an icon from one window over the specified area of the other window.
 Release the mouse button.
 Verify that the file is copied to the target volume.

 * Launch DeskTop.
 Navigate to a folder with an image file with ".A2FC" suffix.
 Preview the image, then exit the preview.
 Apple Menu > Eyes (or any other DA).
 Verify that the DA launches correctly.

-* Configure a system without a RAMCard.
-Launch DeskTop.
-Verify that the volume containing DeskTop appears in the top right corner of the desktop.
-File > Copy To....
-Verify that the volume containing DeskTop is the first disk shown.
-* Configure a system with a RAMCard, and set DeskTop to copy itself to the RAMCard on startup.
-Launch DeskTop.
-Verify that the non-RAMCard volume containing DeskTop appears in the top right corner of the desktop.
-File > Copy To....
-Verify that the non-RAMCard volume containing DeskTop is the first disk shown.
-From within DeskTop, launch another app e.g. Basic.system.
-Eject the DeskTop volume.
-Exit the app back to DeskTop.
-Verify that the remaining volumes appear in default order.
-* Configure a system with a RAMCard, and set DeskTop to not copy itself to the RAMCard on startup.
-Launch DeskTop.
-Verify that the non-RAMCard volume containing DeskTop appears in the top right corner of the desktop.
-File > Copy To....
-Verify that the non-RAMCard volume containing DeskTop is the first disk shown.

 * Launch DeskTop.
 Apple Menu > About Apple II DeskTop.
 Click anywhere on the screen.
 Verify that the dialog closes.
 * Launch DeskTop.
 Apple Menu > About Apple II DeskTop.
 Press any non-modifier key screen.
 Verify that the dialog closes.